Home » South Adriatic & Journey Into Balkans Cruise & Land Tour

+One of the highlights of the tour is the city of Dubrovnik.
 As the ship approaches the harbour, you will sail right beneath the famous city walls, before joining our guide for a tour of the old town.

-After the tour you will have free time to explore Dubrovnik on your own – you can take the cable-car to the top of the hill overlooking Dubrovnik, walk along the city walls, or just explore the narrow streets of the old town.
+After the tour you will have free time to explore Dubrovnik on your own – you can take the cable-car to the top of the mountain overlooking Dubrovnik, walk along the city walls, or just explore the narrow streets of the old town.

 From Dubrovnik, the coach leg of your journey begins with a day trip into Montenegro.